Student Handbook Sub Banner

 Once awarded, you will be instructed through Wings Express to approve your award notice, and how to apply for awarded loans.

 In order to receive federal financial aid from year to year, in addition to filing the FAFSA, students must meet satisfactory academic progress for financial aid.
 Undergraduate and Graduate students must earn cumulative grade point average and credit hours, and not exceed 150 percent of the credit hours required for their program completion.
-To receive detailed information regarding important changes to our satisfactory Academic Progress review for the 2012-2013 year, please refer to our home page at www.wright.edu/financial-aid and click on Academic Progress.
+To receive detailed information regarding important changes to our satisfactory Academic Progress review for the 2015-2016 year, please refer to the Raider Connect webpage at http://www.wright.edu/raider-connect/financial-aid/academic-progress.

 Scholarships are a form of gift aid that does not require repayment.
-They may be based entirely on academic excellence or on financial need and academic excellence.
+They may be based entirely on academic excellence or on financial need and academic excellence or on talent.

-If you have received a scholarship from Wright State as an incoming or transfer student, you may apply for additional scholarship assistance.
-A student may receive more than one scholarship as long as the combination of scholarships does not exceed the cost of tuition, room and board, and books for one academic year.
+First-year students, continuing, and transfer students can apply online for multiple donor-based scholarships funded through the Wright State University Foundation and also scholarships funded by the University.
+If you have received an academic performance scholarship from Wright State as an incoming or transfer student, you may apply for additional scholarship assistance.
+A student may receive more than one scholarship as long as the combination of scholarships does not exceed the cost of attendance as determined by the office of financial aid.
+To receive detailed information regarding the application process and important deadlines, visit https://www.wright.edu/raider-connect/financial-aid/scholarships.

-A separate scholarship search database is available on the financial aid web page at http://www.wright.edu/financial-aid.
-Click on “Scholarships” and “Other Scholarship Opportunities.”
+A separate scholarship search database is available on the financial aid web page at https://www.wright.edu/raider-connect/financial-aid/external-scholarship-opportunities.

-Raider connect will open in October 2012 and will provide consolidated student enrollment service to students.
+Raider Connect provides one-stop enrollment service to students.
 Students can contact Raider Connect regarding financial aid related questions.
-To contact Raider Connect in October call (937) 775-4000 or e-mail email@example.com.
+To contact Raider Connect, call (937) 775-4000 or e-mail email@example.com.